Internet of Things (IOT) Overview

 This session is about allowing pupils to create their own data project using their interests.
 They will also show their knowledge of the overall project by debating social issues.

-Learning intention
+Learning intention |

-Success criteria
+Success criteria |

-The teacher poses questions about interests and skills to assemble groups of pupils with various skills but similar interests.
+Task 6.1 | The teacher poses questions about interests and skills to assemble groups of pupils with various skills but similar interests. |

-After forming groups, pupils discuss how they can use something they are interested in to begin their own data project.
+Task 6.2 | After forming groups, pupils discuss how they can use something they are interested in to begin their own data project.
 They discuss what data could be gathered and how it might benefit a person or organisation.
-This could be done verbally; notes could be collected, and a poster or a presentation could be created.
+This could be done verbally; notes could be collected, and a poster or a presentation could be created. |

-Pupils should use notes or discussion points to draft an email to their chosen person or organisation.
+Task 6.3 | Pupils should use notes or discussion points to draft an email to their chosen person or organisation.
 Adding detail about their experience, showing their enthusiasm and how they could benefit the person/organisation, will increase the likelihood of getting a reply.
 The teacher should proof read before any emails are sent.
+At this point, the teacher rounds off this activity's first lesson and revisits learning intention and success criteria.
+The teacher begins the second session of activity 6 by revisiting learning intention, success criteria and key vocabulary. |

-The teacher informs the class they will use all the knowledge they have gained to debate social issues relating to animals.
-Below are some potential responses:
+Task 6.4 | The teacher informs the class they will use all the knowledge they have gained to debate social issues relating to animals.
+Below are some potential responses: Animal hunting The case for:

 The case against:

-Animals being kept in zoos
+Animals being kept in zoos The case for:

 The case against:

 Plenary – Pupils summarise learning from the session.
 They are then presented with the statement - “Children aren’t capable of understanding data,” – and they provide informed responses.
+Pupils may answer:

 Resource List